 • Melt butter in a cast-iron skillet over medium-high heat.
 Wait for at least 1 minute so butter is heated through.
 Add the mahi mahi to the skillet, skin side-up, and cook for 4-5 minutes.
 Flip the filets over and continue cooking for 3-4 more minutes or until cooked through.

-• Serve blackened mahi mahi with lemon wedges and a sprinkle of fresh parsley.
-Enjoy!
+• Serve blackened mahi mahi with lemon wedges and a sprinkle of fresh parsley, if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!